Denmark in the Eurovision Song Contest 2010: Background

-The Danish national broadcaster, DR, broadcasts the event within Denmark and organises the selection process for the nation's entry.
-DR confirmed their intentions to participate at the 2010 Eurovision Song Contest on 27 August 2009.
-Denmark has selected all of their Eurovision entries through the national final Dansk Melodi Grand Prix.
-Along with their participation confirmation, the broadcaster announced that Dansk Melodi Grand Prix 2010 would be organised in order to select Denmark's entry for the 2010 contest.
+As part of its duties as participating broadcaster, DR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2010 contest on 27 August 2009.
+DR has selected all of its Eurovision entries through the national final Dansk Melodi Grand Prix.
+Along with its participation confirmation, the broadcaster announced that Dansk Melodi Grand Prix 2010 would be organised in order to select its entry for the 2010 contest.